 - Revenue is not the right parameter to judge.
 Consider the number of direct and indirect donations coming in from your campaigns.

-- Consider the number of people who are supporting your organisation or cause.
-You should track who provides monetary support or back your cause, or spread a world about your campaign.
+- Consider the number of people who are supporting your organization or cause.
+Track who provides monetary support or back your cause, or spread a word about your campaign.

 Engagement is important but sentiment analysis is also necessary.
-If the engagement you get on your social media campaign isn’t generating conversions, then it’s of no use.
-On the other hand, the sentiment is an important metric that let’s you know how your organization is perceived and how positively people see you.
+Sentiment is an important metric that lets you know how your organization is perceived and how positively people see you.

 We are talking about your online reputation here.
 Make sure you have every alert about your brand mentions on social media.
 Be prompt in responding to queries about your cause.
 This way, you can improve, focus on your cause, and mitigate any negative sentiments.